 Modeling good behavior for your child is a crucial component of effective discipline (8).
 If you are unable to behave correctly, follow the rules, control or funnel your emotions, and make good choices, how can you expect the same from your child?

 As well as behaving in a way that sets a good example, you should also be honest about your own mistakes.
 If you “slip” and make a bad behavioral choice, acknowledge that to your child.
 Tell them you chose the wrong path.
+Then explain how you wish you had made the right decision.

-Use A Positive Approach And Positive Reinforcement
+Use a Positive Approach and Positive Reinforcement

 Whenever possible, point out the good behaviors your child displays, and praise them for making good decisions.

 Instead of taking something away as a punishment, give something to reward the positive.
-This can be as simple as staying up a half-hour later than usual, or a spontaneous trip to the park.
+This can be as simple as staying up a half-hour later than usual or a spontaneous trip to the park.

 Don’t say, “You didn’t fight with your sister today.
 Well done, let’s go to the park.”